Jiri-Kremser/web/content/post/ipam-for-capv.md

 `\o/`

-## Part 2 - IPAM
+## Part 2 - IPAM for Workload Clusters (api server)

-This is a orthogonal problem to the previous one, but it also includes IPAM.
+This is an orthogonal problem to the previous one, but it also includes IPAM.
 When creating a new cluster using Cluster API, one has to create a whole bunch of kubernetes resources.
 There are tutorials, docs and presentations about CAPI, so we are not going to describe it in the detail, but rather from a high perspective.
 These resources form a tree and are cross-linked by references in their `.spec`s.
 CAPI consist of four controllers and each of them react on various CRs from that tree of yamls.
 Luckily the overall reconcilliation of a new cluster can be paused by setting such flag on the top-lvl CR - Cluster.
 We will use that later on.

 What we are going to need is a controller/operator that keeps tracks of used IP adresses and can allocate new ones, ideally in kubernetes native way.
 CAPI itself introduces following CRDs:
 - `IPAddress`
 - `IPAddressClaim`

-And the idea is that one can create an `IPAddressClaim` CR with a reference to a "pool" and someone should create an new `IPAddress` with the same name as the claim satisfying the IP adress range definition from the pool.
+And the idea is that one can create an `IPAddressClaim` CR with a reference to a "pool" and someone should create a new `IPAddress` with the same name as the claim satisfying the IP adress range definition from the pool.
 One implementor of this contract is the [cluster-api-ipam-provider-in-cluster](https://github.com/kubernetes-sigs/cluster-api-ipam-provider-in-cluster) that we ended up using.

 Example: